lake-wg/reqs/draft-ietf-lake-reqs.md

 ### Initial Focus {#initial-focus}

 As illustrated above, the setting is much more diverse in terms of credentials and trust anchors than that of the unconstrained web.
 In order to deliver a timely result, there is a need to initially focus on what is considered most important at the time of writing: RPK (by reference and value) and certificate by reference.
+Information about validity of a certificate may be omitted from the AKE if available over unconstrained links.
+The case of transporting certificate validation information over the AKE may be specified in the initial phase if there is a lightweight solution that matches existing standards and tools.

 A subsequent extension beyond the initial focus may be inevitable to maintain a homogenous deployment without having to implement a mix of AKE protocols, for example, to support the migration path described above.
 The AKE needs to make clear the scope of cases analysed in the initial phase, and that a new analysis is required for additional cases.